-The 70 kV Parakan-Kadipaten OHL in Indonesia experiences a high frequency of disturbances.
-Although programs have been instituted to enhance its protection system, they have not proven adequate in mitigating the severity of lightning disruptions.
-A Proof of Concept (POC) was therefore conducted in 2022 to evaluate the effectiveness of applying Externally Gapped Lightning Arresters (EGLAs), which are widely acknowledged as a reliable solution in such cases.
+The 70 kV Parakan-Kadipaten overhead transmission line in Indonesia is among those at the country’s TSO – PLN UIT JBT – that has experienced a significant frequency of disturbances.
+While programs have recently been instituted to enhance its protection system, these proved inadequate in mitigating the severity of lightning disruptions.
+A Proof of Concept (POC) was therefore conducted in 2022 to evaluate the efficacy of applying externally gapped lightning arresters (EGLAs) to resolve this problem, based on findings discussed in CIGRE TB 855.

-This edited contribution to INMR by Rizally Priatmadja and other engineers at PT PLN (Persero) discusses the preparatory and design phases of this project and reviews the installation process.
-There is also an evaluation of performance spanning 5 months post-operation
+This edited contribution to INMR by Rizally Priatmadja and other engineers at PT PLN (Persero) in Indonesia provides an overview of the preparatory and design phases, followed by an analysis of the installation process and an evaluation of performance spanning several months of operation.

 Background

-PLN UIT JBT manages a transmission network of nearly 13,000 kmc and 19,035 towers divided into 619 circuits covering Central and West Java.
+PLN UIT JBT manages a transmission network of OVER 13,000 kmc and over 19,000 towers divided into 619 circuits covering Central and West Java.
 Most disturbances are dominated by lightning.
-Figs. 1 and 2, for example, show transmission line outage records between 2017 and 2022, accounting for an average of 43% of cumulative disturbances and an average of 90% of total natural disturbances.
-Based on PLN’s Forced Outage Information System (FOIS) application record, 90% of lightning disturbances occur on 70 kV transmission lines and among those with the highest total cumulative outages is the Parakan-Kadipaten OHL.
+Figs. 1 and 2, for example, show the transmission line’s outage record from 2017 to 2022, which accounts for an average of 43% of total accumulated disturbances and an average of 90% of total natural disturbance.
+Based on the Forced Outage Information System (FOIS) application record, 90% of lightning disturbances occur on 70 kV transmission lines.
+And one of the overhead lines with the highest total accumulated outages is the 70 kV Parakan-Kadipaten OHL.

-The 70 kV Parakan-Kadipaten OHL passes through a region with isokeraunic levels ranging from 25 to 50 thunderstorm days per year.
-Table 1 provides FOIS fault records and for this line, which between 2016 and June 2023 recorded 20 fault occurrences due to lightning.
-During the 7.5 year period, 7 towers were impacted by lightning strikes, making this the most prevalent incident.
-Various measures have been undertaken to decrease frequency of outages, including implementing a multi-rod grounding (MRG) system and reducing tower inductance.
-Nevertheless, there was a notable rise in fault incidents during the following years.
+This line is located in a region with isokeraunic levels of from 25 to 50 thunderstorm days per year.
+Table 1 from the Forced Outage Information System (FOIS) at PLN provides data on its fault records, which saw 20 fault occurrences caused by lightning between 2016 and June 2023.
+During this period of 7.5 years, seven towers were impacted by lightning strikes, making this the most prevalent incident.
+Various measures were undertaken to decrease frequency of outages, including implementing a multirod grounding (MRG) system and reducing tower inductance.
+Nevertheless, there was still a notable rise in fault incidents over the following several years.

-In response to these issues, at the end of 2022, PT PLN (Persero) started co-operation with an EGLA supplier to evaluate and improve the lightning performance of transmission lines.
+Responding to these issues, at the end of 2022 PT PLN (Persero) started work in partnership with local arrester supplier, PT Rahmat Kurnia Abadi, to evaluate and improve the lightning performance of transmission lines.
 Starting Dec.
-9, 2022, approximately 79 EGLAs were installed in specific configurations along this transmission line with poor lightning performance.
-Subsequently, from Dec.
-9, 2022 on, only 3 outages due to lightning were recorded on this line, confirming the effectiveness of this protection system.
+9, 2022, about 79 externally gapped line arresters (EGLAs) were installed along the transmission line with poorest lightning performance and in specific configurations.
+From that date on, only 3 outages due to lightning were recorded on this line, proving the effectiveness of this protection system.

-Below are details of transmission line lightning performance studies and of the evaluation carried out in this partnership project.
-Methods are presented to select arrester characteristics and define the quantity as well as optimized arrester locations along the line.
-Finally, field experience obtained during the first 6 months and line performance/reliability of the system after EGLA application are compared with performance before installation.
+The discussion below reviews the transmission line lightning performance studies and evaluation carried out in this partnership project.
+Methods are presented to select arrester characteristics and define the quantity and the optimized location along the line.
+Field experience obtained during the first 6 months and the line performance/reliability of the system after EGLA application are compared with performance before arrester installation.

 Literature Review

-In order to investigate preventive measures such as shield wires, it is important to analyze the parameters of striking distance and exposure radius.
-To ensure protection of the OHL, it is imperative that exposure radius does not surpass the striking distance.
-Fig. 1 depicts the conventional electromagnetic model (EGM) of conductors and shield wires.
-The variable r_(g,) denotes radius of the lightning strike from the point of contact with the Earth, while D_c represents the distance at which shielding failure occurs.
-In addition, r_c represents the radius of a lightning strike of a specific magnitude on the phase conductor and shield wire.
-A number of striking distance equations were identified and present study utilizes Brown-Whitehead constants, outlined below:
+In order to investigate preventative measures such as shield wire, it is important to analyze the parameters of striking distance and exposure radius.
+To ensure protection of an overhead power line, it is imperative that the exposure radius does not surpass the striking distance.
+In the conventional electromagnetic model of conductors and shield wires, the variable, rg denotes radius of the lightning strike from the point of contact with earth while Dc represents the distance at which shielding failure occurs.
+On the other hand, rc represents the radius of a lightning strike of a specific magnitude on the phase conductor and shield wire.
+Based on the references provided, a number of striking distance equations have been identified.

-Ng is ground flash density whereas yearly flash incidence, NL, is a measure of flash occurrences on shield wires per 100 km.
+Moreover, Ng is the ground flash density, whereas the yearly flash incidence, NL, is a measure of flash occurrences on the shield wire per 100 km.

-The variable, b, represents distance between shield wires and outermost phase conductors whereas the variable, h, represents height of the tower.
-In order to approximate annual occurrence of flash incidents on each phase conductor, the shielding failure rate (SFR) is utilized.
+The variable b represents distance between shield wires or the outermost phase conductors, whereas the variable h represents height of the tower.
+In order to approximate the annual occurrences of flash incidents on each phase conductor, shielding failure rate (SFR) is utilized.

-In this context, the variable “l” represents the length of the line, “IMSF” is maximum lightning current that can occur before shielding failure and “f(I)” represents probability of corrence of peak lightning current.
-Moreover, considering that Ic represents crucial stroke current in kiloamperes (kA), total rate of shielding failure flashover (SFFOR) to the phase conductor can be determined as follows:
+In this context, the variable “l” represents the length of the line, “IMSF” is the maximum lightning current that can occur before shielding failure, and “f(I)” represents the probability of peak lightning current occurrence.
+Moreover, considering that Ic represents the crucial stroke current in kiloamperes (kA), the total rate of shielding failure flashover (SFFOR) to the phase conductor can be determined.

 (dI(t))/dt is a measure of lightning steepness, LT represents inductance of the tower and RE signifies tower footing resistance.
 To compute LT, it is necessary to obtain the values of the tower surge impedance, ZT, tower height, HT, and the speed of light, c.

-Moreover, the tower, functioning as a variable-impedance transmission line, partitions the tower section into a series of parts with distinct surge impedance values that correspond to the height and average radius.
-Hence, overall surge impedance, ZT, of the tower can be determined by summing the surge impedance ZT of each individual part of the tower.
+The tower, functioning as a variable-impedance transmission line, partitions the tower section into a series of parts with distinct surge impedance values that correspond to the height and average radius.
+Hence, overall surge impedance, ZT, of the tower can be determined by summing the surge impedance of each individual part of the tower.

 Implementation of effective shield wire protection measures has the potential to result in an inadvertent discharge towards the phase conductor.
-Occurrence of a lightning strike on the shield wire or tower structure results in substantial potential differences across the line insulator.
-When this potential surpasses insulation strength, backflashover occurs.
-Anticipated annual backflashover rate (BFOR) per 100 kilometres is calculated as follows:
+The occurrence of a lightning strike on the shield wire or tower structure results in substantial potential differences across the line insulator.
+Consequently, when the potential surpasses the insulation strength, backflashover occurs.
+The anticipated annual backflashover rate (BFOR) per 100 kilometres is calculated as follows:

-The 70 kV Parakan-Kadipaten OHL line has operated for 50 years, delivering energy from the Parakan Hydropower Plant with a total capacity of 10 MW.
-Initially, the conductor was operated with a voltage level of 30 kV but in 1973 the line’s voltage was increased to 70 kV.
-Average distributed load is 113.25 Amperes, with a maximum capacity of 380 amperes.
-To monitor line performance against potential lightning disturbances, PLN has four LDS sensors installed at several locations on the island of Java.
+The 70 kV Parakan-Kadipaten OHL has operated for 50 years, delivering energy from the Parakan Hydropower Plant with a total capacity of 10 MW.
+In its initial period of operation, this conductor was operated at 30 kV.
+Then, in 1973, the line was operated at 70 kV.
+Average distributed load is 113.25 amperes with a maximum capacity of 380 amperes.
+To monitor the line’s lightning performance against potential lightning disturbances, PLN has four LDS sensors installed in locations across the island of Java.

-One of the reasons for choosing this transmission line in this proof of concept project was ease and flexibility of line shutdown during the installation process.
-Since a placement study process did not accompany initial installation, possible future placement optimization could be carried out flexibly.
+One of the reasons for choosing this transmission line for this project was the ease and flexibility of line shutdown during the installation process.
+Since a special placement study process does not accompany initial installation, it is possible that in the future, if there is a placement optimization process, this can be carried out flexibly.

 Lightning Characteristics & Statistics

-Lightning characteristics were studied across the sub-transmission line from 2017 to 2022, including peak current data, flash density and periodic flash distribution.
-Over the past 6 years, there were a total of 2691 lightning occurrences along the 70 kV Parakan-Kadipaten OHL, with 92.87% being negative in polarity.
-Fig. 5 depicts the distribution of peak current frequency, for both negative and positive polarities, of lightning flashes along the line from 2017 to 2022.
-As can be seen, most currents fell between 10 and 22 kA.
+Lightning characteristics were studied across the sub-transmission line over the period 2017 to 2022, including peak current statistics, flash density and periodic flash distribution.
+Over the last 6 years, 2691 lightning occurrences occurred along the 70 kV Parakan-Kadipaten OHL, with 92.87% being negative in polarity.
+Fig. 5 depicts distribution of peak current frequency from 2017 to 2022 on both the negative and positive polarity lightning flashes.
+As shown, most currents over the past 6 years occurred between 10 and 22 kA.

-In general, cumulative data over the years 2017 to 2022 showed that lightning strikes to the Parakan-Kadipaten line peaked in March.
-These strikes occurred between 1 pm and 12 pm with the highest number falling from 2 pm to 4 pm.
+In general, total accumulation based on 2017-2022 strike data, showed that lightning strikes on this line reached their peak in March.
+Strikes occurred in the range of 01 pm and 12 pm and the highest number occurred between 2 pm and 4 pm.

 Lightning Performance Review

-Two approaches were used to assess the impact of frequent disturbances on the Parakan-Kadipaten 70 kV SUTT area.
-The first was the value of tower leg grounding in that section.
-Grounding resistance of tower legs plays a significant role in providing lightning protection when a backflashover occurs.
+Two approaches were tried to assess impact of frequent disturbances on the Parakan-Kadipaten 70 kV SUTT area.
+The first was value of tower leg grounding in that section.
+It is known that grounding resistance of the tower legs plays a significant role in providing lightning protection when a back-flashover occurs.
+Fig. 7 provides results of tower foot grounding measurements in the Parakan-Kadipaten 70 kV SUTT area.

-Additionally, the current methodology relies on historical strike data from PLN’s Lightning Detection System (LDS) program.
+In addition, current methodology relies on historical strike data from PLN’s Lightning Detection System (LDS) program.
 Lightning strike data utilized in this study covered the period from 2017 to 2022.
-The next step involved acquiring disturbance history data and disseminating post-disturbance inquiry findings to illustrate the areas impacted.
-Utilizing the data provided, it became possible to analyze features of lightning disturbances, specifically affecting the 70 kV Parakan-Kadipaten OHL segment.
+The next step involved acquiring disturbance history data and disseminating findings of post-disturbance inquiries to illustrate the areas most impacted.
+Utilizing such data, it became possible to analyze the features of lightning disturbances, specifically for the 70 kV Parakan-Kadipaten OHL segment.

-A total of 80 EGLA sets were planned to be installed alternately on 28 towers with the configuration shown in Table 4.
-Installation considerations were based on past experience by the supplier on 20 kV systems and also on tower construction in the field.
+A total of 80 sets of EGLA were planned to be installed alternately on 28 towers of this line.
+Their configuration is shown in Table 4.
+Installation considerations were based on supplier experience from installing EGLAs on 20 kV systems and also took account of tower construction in the field.

 Case 1

-A disturbance that occurred on Parakan-Kadipaten #1-2 caused reclosing at both the Parakan and Kadipaten Substations, indicating that the relay worked.
-The distance relay functioned in all three phases, R-S-T, Zone 1.
-The chart from the Disturbance Fault Recorder at both substations described a significant increase in current in phases R-S-T-N. There were voltage defects in all three phases, which means a disturbance caused by an active system from a lightning surge.
-Climbing inspection revealed that several sets of insulators had flashed over, as shown in Table 6.
+A disturbance that occurred on Parakan-Kadipaten#1-2 caused reclosure at the Parakan and Kadipaten Substations and indicated that the relay worked.
+This was a distance relay for all three phases, R-S-T, zone 1.
+The chart from Disturbance Fault Recorder at both substations described that there was significant increased current in phase R-S-T-N. There were voltage defects in all three phases which meant that the disturbance was caused by the active system from a lightning surge.
+Climbing inspection reported that several sets of insulators had flashed over (see Table 6).

 Case 2